Metro Atlanta warming centers open ahead of winter weather

 Gilmer County

-The warming center will open at 5 p.m.
-Friday to anyone in need of a warm place for the night:
+The warming center will remain open all day Saturday to anyone in need of a warm place:

 - Gilmer County Civic Center, 1561 South Main Street in Ellijay